GridlockNetwork/Resources/whitepapers/readme.md

 ### Vault Generation

-The user provides multiple pieces of identification information (i1, i2... in), such as name and a government ID, and credential information (c1, c2... cn), such as password and either a 2FA or a biometric key.
+The user provides multiple pieces of identification information (i<sub>1</sub>, i<sub>2</sub> ... i<sub>n</sub>), such as name and a government ID, and credential information (c<sub>1</sub>, c<sub>2</sub> ... c<sub>n</sub>), such as password and either a 2FA or a biometric key.
 Using the provided information, Gridlock will construct a custom Merkle tree combining each element.
 This allows us to generate password tiers used by the fading security engine (see below).

 Prior to transmittal, each data element is hashed client-side using Argon2d with a moderately large number of iterations.
 The assumption is that crypto transactions are not extremely common, so a multi-second wait is a fair trade-off for increased protection against brute-force attacks.
 Additionally, the finality time of many blockchains makes the extended client-side delay negligible (i.e. a three-second wait for a Bitcoin transaction, which takes an average of 10 minutes to finalize).

 We will create n sets of hashed credentials for each participating device to create unique hashed sets for each participant.
 Aragon2 automatically provides a unique salt per hash.
 This allows us to protect against user impersonation between devices.
-In other words, the H(c1) on one device will not match H(c1) on another device.
+In other words, the H(c<sub>1</sub>) on one device will not match H(c<sub>1</sub>) on another device.
 Compromised devices cannot coerce additional key shares using their hashed credentials.

 ### Key Generation